Sure Dividend

 Aflac is a high-quality company with a profitable business and a strong brand.

-Aflac does not have the highest yield at 2.3%.
+Aflac is not a high-dividend stock, with a current yield at 2.3%.
 But it offers steady dividend increases and a highly sustainable payout.

-In addition, shares are presently trading higher than the company’s historical valuation.
-This results in a low total return expectation.
-Therefore, the security earns a sell rating.
+However, shares are presently trading higher than the company’s historical valuation.
+This results in low single-digit total returns expected over the next five years.
+Therefore, the security earns a hold rating.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: